 The museum offers a dynamic programme of events all year round, including special half term events for children and Discovery Days which run every Tuesday through the summer holidays.
 Under 5s Fridays for preschoolers run on the 2nd Friday of every month.
 See our website for each month's art & craft theme.

 The museum has a shop with cards, books, gifts and a variety of pocket money treasures.
-There is an independent cafe - The King’s House Café, which serves delicious light lunches and homemade cakes.
+There is an independent cafe - The Salisbury Museum Cafe, which serves delicious light lunches and homemade cakes.

-Special Membership Offer of 12 months for the price of 9, when paying by direct debit
+Special Membership Offer of 12 months for the price of 10, when paying by annual direct debit

 Opposite the west end of Salisbury Cathedral in Cathedral Close.